What is imposter syndrome?

 Imposter syndrome describes fear and self-doubt so strong that you are not only convinced that you aren’t good enough to do certain things, but also that you can’t recognise your past achievements.
 Those with imposter syndrome feel highly inadequate, often despite external proof that they are doing well.
 Imposter syndrome is often accompanied by perfectionism.
 Perfectionism has been linked to high levels of depression, eating disorders and suicidal thoughts.

 If you have imposter syndrome you may be afraid that others will eventually ‘find out’ and you will be exposed as a ‘fraud’.
+You may be preoccupied, or even feel terrified, that you won't be able to 'keep up' with your success.
 People with imposter syndrome find it very difficult to internalise their successes and achievements; they therefore do not benefit from the same self-esteem and self-confidence that other high-achievers might.

 People with imposter syndrome are often highly capable individuals who are deemed successful by external standards.
 If you have imposter syndrome you may feel that all of your success and achievements are the result of some sort of fluke or good fortune.
 You may also find that you are hesitant to repeat processes that garnered you success on one occasion, out of a fear that you would fail to replicate this success as you don’t have the skills to guarantee it.

 Imposter syndrome is more common in women than in men; the term itself was first coined to describe a phenomena that affects high achieving women, by psychologists Suzanna Imes and Pauline Rose Clance in the 1970s.
 However, it is now thought that imposter syndrome could affect up to 40% of high achieving people, both men and women.
 Though imposter syndrome is not a recognised disorder classified in the DSM, it is a common and often serious problem.